familiarcat/temporal-wake/temporal_wake_novel.md

 Odyssey Venture left first among the five, because Kaito believed the lesson of Kepler‑442 was not to gather but to carry.
 Okonkwo took the science station that had been Webb’s and turned it into an altar for work that heals.

 Guardian Sentinel did not leave so much as reassign itself to a mission the manuals had not contained.
 Peacekeeper was a word that sat strangely on Park’s tongue and then fit.
 Reeves recalculated her pride into something that did not require casualties to prove it was correct.

+On the secondary channel, Osei’s voice carried like a steady hand on a shoulder.
+“Remember: announce intentions before movement.”

+“Manual number four,” Reeves said.

+“We wrote a book,” Park murmured.

+“We started a story,” Osei corrected.
+“Books are what other people call it when it’s over.”

 Ares Prime remained long enough for Hayes to accept command without apology.
 Vasquez transferred to the surface, where her uniform felt like a costume until the day a child asked her if heroes fought.
 “Sometimes,” she said.
 “Usually they stop.”